 Agent: “Well, that depends on your needs.
 You mentioned that you weren’t thinking about a move just now, but would you consider it if you felt there was an opportunity?”

 Prospect: “Well, not really.
 My wife thinks we need a bigger place, but……..”

 Ok – It won’t always be that easy, but the key thing here is that you want to see the question as an opportunity to learn more about the prospect’s needs and create the trust and relationship essential for information sharing.

-No one knows where the market is going.
+No one knows where the real estate market is going.
 Not now, not ever.
 You may have an opinion, and sharing your opinion with a trusted prospect might be valuable at some point.
 However, telling people that the market will go up when you benefit from that opinion won’t get you your desired results.

 Click here to watch a quick video discussing how to answer the question: How’s the Real Estate Market?